zcgha/SIGMA-nuker/README.md

  Step 10: Once your bot is online just type "skibidi" and it will nuke the server.

-# Also I don't recommend using this more than 2 times a day to avoid getting blocked by the Discord API
+# Also I don't recommend using this more than 2 times a day as you could potentially get blocked by the Discord API